 If you were convicted or cautioned for any of these offences, you may apply to have them disregarded.

 A disregarded conviction or caution will be considered as never having happened.
-It won’t appear in criminal records checks and you don’t need to disclose it on application forms or in court cases.
+It won’t appear in criminal records checks.
+You don’t need to include it on application forms or bring it up in a court case.